rabbitmq/rabbitmq-website/site/logging.md

 The `none` level means no logging.

 Each output can use its own log level.
-If a message level number is higher than the output level, the message will not be logged.
+If a message has lower severity than the output level, the message will not be logged.

 For example, if no outputs are configured to log `debug` messages, even if the category level is set to `debug`, the debug messages will not be logged.

-Although, if an output is configured to log `debug` messages, it will get them from all categories, unless a category level is configured.
+On the other hand, if an output is configured to log `debug` messages, it will get them from all categories, unless a category is configured with a less verbose level.

 #### <a id="changing-log-level" class="anchor" href="#changing-log-level">Changing Log Level</a>